TheCarsonWest/nerd-emoji/python1/Security and Cryptography (PyCryptodome).md

 ### Usage

-PyCryptodome includes a wide range of cryptographic functions, each with specific parameters and usage.
-Here are some common functions and their parameters:
+PyCryptodome includes a wide range of cryptographic [[Functions]], each with specific parameters and usage.
+Here are some common [[Functions]] and their parameters:

 - **encrypt()**: Encrypts data using a specified algorithm and key.
 It takes the plaintext, key, and padding scheme as parameters.
  - `plaintext`: The original data to be encrypted.